stuarteberg/job-description-diffs/description.md

 Summary:
-The Software Engineer will be a member of a team of software engineers dedicated to accelerating science at the HHMI Janelia Research Campus.
-This position requires a passion for coding, with demonstrated proficiency in a scripting language such as Python, and preferably experience with a general language such as Java or C++.
+The Senior Software Engineer will be a member of a team of software engineers dedicated to accelerating science at the HHMI Janelia Research Campus.
+This position requires a passion for coding and demonstrated expert-level proficiency in a general language such as Java, C++, or Python.
 Essential Duties and Responsibilities:
 Software Development
-Will write good code, which means learning to make implementation decisions based on (a) understanding the software development lifecycle, spanning customer requirements, planning, design, prototyping, agile feedback, implementation, maintenance, testing, requirements staging, (b) technology selection, (c) implementation style (degree of object orientation, degree of performance optimization, framework leverage), (d) likelihood of reusability or service containerization, (e) documentation requirements.
+Will write excellent code, which means customizing implementation decisions based on (a) understanding the software development lifecycle, spanning customer requirements, planning, design, prototyping, agile feedback, implementation, maintenance, testing, requirements staging, (b) technology selection, (c) implementation style (degree of object orientation, degree of performance optimization, framework leverage), (d) likelihood of reusability or service containerization, (e) documentation requirements.
+Software Pattern and Architecture Awareness
+Will approach projects not merely with a code-writing mentality, but with a holistic awareness of software design patterns and systems architecture appropriate for the task.
+These, in turn, will influence code-writing style and technology choices.
 Customer Service
 Will be responsive to Janelia scientists, labs, and projects.
 This means attending meetings, brainstorm sessions, building working relationships with scientists, post-docs, and other software developers and project stakeholders.
 Active solicitation of feedback and prioritization is important, as is timely delivery of working software components.
 Skills Development